Croquet England Logo

 1. Election Timetable

-1.1 The Electoral Commission shall determine when elections for voting members of Council are needed.
-It shall set closing dates for nominations and voting in any ballot required so that the voting members of Council elected in any scheduled election are known no later than 28 days before the date fixed for the Annual General Meeting at which they will take up office.
+1.1 The Electoral Commission shall determine when elections for charity trustees are needed.
+It shall set closing dates for nominations and voting in any ballot required so that the elected trustee in any scheduled election is known no later than 28 days before the date fixed for the Annual General Meeting at which he or she will take up office.

 2. The Returning Officer

-2.1 The Electoral Commission shall appoint some suitable person, who may or may not be an Officer or a member of the Association, to act as Returning Officer in an election.
+2.1 The Electoral Commission shall appoint some suitable person, who may or may not be an Officer, or a Member, of the Organisation, to act as the Returning Officer in an election.

 2.2 The Returning Officer shall be responsible for recording nominations, preparation, distribution and receipt of ballot papers, the operation of any electronic voting system, the scrutiny and counting of votes cast and the declaration of the result of the election.

-2.5 The Returning Officer may, after hearing any appeal against any irregularity, either dismiss the appeal or declare the election invalid and order a new election or make such recommendation to the Council as he or she may think fit.
+2.4 The Returning Officer may, after hearing any appeal against any irregularity, either dismiss the appeal or declare the election invalid and order a new election or make such recommendation to the charity trustees as he or she may think fit.

 3. Call for Nominations

-3.1 The Returning Officer shall publish the names of the constituencies for which elections for a voting member or members are to be held; the number of vacancies in each of those constituencies; the timetable for the election and an invitation for nominations.
+3.1 The Returning Officer shall publish the names of the constituencies for which an election for an elected charity trustee are to be held; the timetable for the election and an invitation for nominations.

 4. Eligibility for Nomination

-4.2 A candidate must be proposed and seconded by Individual Members of the Association registered to vote in the constituency in which he or she is standing for election and must have agreed to stand.
+4.2 A candidate must be proposed and seconded by Members of the Organisation registered to vote in the constituency in which he or she is standing for election and must have agreed to stand.

-4.3 A candidate for re-election or at a by-election must meet the condition in clause 18(e) of the Constitution (which provides that a member may serve for a maximum of three terms consecutively, following which he or she shall be ineligible for three years).
+4.3 A candidate for re-election must meet the condition in clause 16 of the Constitution (which provides that a charity trustee may serve for a maximum of three consecutive terms, following which he or she shall be ineligible for four years).

 5. Nomination Procedure

-5.1 Nominations shall be e-mailed to returning.officer#croquet.org.uk, identifying the constituency, the person nominated, and their proposer and seconder.
+5.1 Nominations shall be e-mailed to returningofficer#croquetengland.org.uk identifying the constituency, the person nominated, and his or her proposer and seconder.
 A personal statement, of no more than 300 words, may be attached for publication.

 6. Entitlement to Vote

-6.1 Every Individual Member of the Association who has attained the age of 16 shall be entitled to vote in an election in the constituency in which he or she is registered to vote, as recorded in the Association's membership database.
+6.1 Every Member of the Organisation who has attained the age of 16 shall be entitled to vote in an election in the constituency in which he or she is registered to vote, as recorded in the Organisation's membership database.

-6.2 Members may set or change the constituency in which they are registered to vote, subject to any restrictions imposed for operational reasons or to prevent suspected abuse.
+6.2 Members of the Organisation may set or change the constituency in which they are registered to vote, subject to any restrictions imposed for operational reasons or to prevent suspected abuse.

 7. Ballot Procedure

-7.1 When a ballot becomes necessary, the Returning Officer shall configure and publicise any electronic voting system and distribute, or make available, ballot papers to all of the Individual Members of the Association entitled to vote in the constituency using such means as to him or her shall seem fit.
+7.1 When a ballot becomes necessary, the Returning Officer shall configure and publicise any electronic voting system and distribute, or make available, ballot papers to all of the Members of the Organisation entitled to vote in the constituency using such means as to him or her shall seem fit.

 7.2 The Returning Officer shall publish any personal statement submitted by each of the candidates whose name appears on the ballot paper.